YaqbK/News/README.md

 # News

-A program that gives you all the latest articles on the chosen topic.
+A program using News Api that gives you all the latest articles on the chosen topic.
 It basically lets you save time on searching for them.